Zuleyka Rivera: Personal life

-From late 2010 to 2013, Rivera dated Dallas Mavericks point guard J. J. Barea.
+From late 2010 to 2013, Zuleyka Rivera Mendoza dated Dallas Mavericks point guard J. J. Barea.
 In July 2011, the couple announced they were expecting their first child together.
 Rivera gave birth to her son Sebastián José Barea Rivera in Minnesota on February 18, 2012.
 Barea was present during the birth.

 During early 2013, there was much speculation that the relationship between Rivera and Barea had ended.
 However, she assured on an interview that they were still together.
 On April 18, 2013, Barea released a statement confirming that the relationship was over.
-Rivera responded with a statement of her own alleging "false information" on Barea's statement.
-On her statement, Rivera says that "ever since I began filming the telenovela Rosario, there weren't two consecutive weeks where I didn't travel to Minnesota, a place I considered my home, along with the father of my child."
+Zuleyka Rivera Mendoza responded with a statement of her own alleging "false information" on Barea's statement.
+On her statement, Zuleyka Rivera Mendoza says that "ever since I began filming the telenovela Rosario, there weren't two consecutive weeks where I didn't travel to Minnesota, a place I considered my home, along with the father of my child."
 She added that she still has the satisfaction "as a woman and mother, that I gave all of me in exchange for our happiness.
 But this is a labor of two.
 Life goes on and I keep on going with my head held high."

-In 2018, Rivera became a brand ambassador for Eravos.
+In 2018, Zuleyka Rivera Mendoza became a brand ambassador for Eravos.